na-na-hi/renget/archive/tmd2many_abilities.md

 **Effect Spore** | When the User is hit by a Physical Move with a roll of or below 6, the Opponent is Asleep, Poisoned, or Paralyzed.
 1-2 Sleep, 3-4 Paralysis, 5-6 Poison.
 Electric Surge | The User may summon Electric Terrain once per battle.
 **Electromorphosis** | When the User is hit, the damage of their Electric-Type Moves is increased by 5 for the next turn.
+**Embody Aspect** | When the User uses a Grass, Water, Fire, or Rock-Type Move, their Type is changed to the Move's respective Type and their Speed, Special Defense, Attack, or Defense is increased according to their new Type.
 **Emergency Exit** | While below ½ HP, Evasion is increased by 2, Defense and Special Defense are decreased by 3.
 Fairy Aura | The Damage of Fairy-Type Moves is increased by 3 for all Pokémon.
 Filter | Super-Effective Moves used against the User have their damage decreased by 2.